 It informs the buyer about the product but also associates the product as being part of your brand.

-So your product and brand needed to be tied together on your product packaging.
+So your product and brand needed to be tied together on your packaging.

 Make sure you've got the following on hand as you design your product boxes:

-If this is your first venture into designing packaging for products, then the central piece of your product packaging design will more than likely be your logo.
+If this is your first venture into designing packaging for products, then the central piece of your product package design will more than likely be your logo.

 It may be a simple black logo on a kraft cardboard, as you can see below:

-Click here to see more about Slopes & Town and their minimalist packaging design
+Click here to see more about Slopes & Town and their minimalist box design

 Alternatively, you might opt for an intricate design that covers all internal and external surfaces, like this:

-Either way, have your logo on hand and use it in your packaging design process.
+Either way, have your logo on hand and use it in your box design process.

 Make sure you use a high-quality vector file to avoid pixelation!